mooreCS65/mooreCS65.github.io/Project1.md

 2. Build out two personas
 3. Brainstorm ideas to address the user needs from step 1.
 4. Create storyboards for **N** of your best ideas from step 3.
+5. Fill out a self and peer evaluation for this assignment.

 ## Part 1: Interviews [18 points]